Updated on July 13, 2023

 And that’s what can be frustrating.
 You may have A♥ 2♣ 3♦, and then keep drawing another diamond, club, or heart – ouch!

 Ready to mix this poker game up even more?
-Badeucy is a combination of Badugi and 2-7 Lowball.
+Badeucy is a combination of Badugi and 2-7 Triple Draw.
 Like Badugi, it features three rounds of betting and drawing.
 The game splits the pot between the best four-card Badugi hand and the best five-card 2-7 hand.
-However, Aces count high in this game, so the best Badugi hand would start with a 2.
+However, Aces count high in this game, so the best Badugi hand would start with a 2, hence the name of the game.
 For example, a player holding 2♣ 3♥ 4♠ 5♦ 7♦ would have the nuts in both Badugi and 2-7 – with the 2♣ 3♥ 4♠ 5♦ as the best possible Badugi.

 The challenge is that an extra card makes it easier for players to make some lower Badugi hands.
 Higher Badugis will not win as often, so that can be a challenge, especially in a game where players making solid hands will continue to bet and grow the pot.

 It’s a challenging game that makes you think, but can be costly if you hang on too much hoping to outdraw opponents.
 Think low in this Lowball/Lowball split pot game.
 Got all that?

 Pass, pass, roll those cards.
 This is a bastardised version of Seven-Card Stud in which players are dealt seven cards face down.
 There is a round of betting and players then pass three cards to a player to the left or right (determined by the dealer).
 After another round of betting, players then pass two cards, and then finally one last card after another round of betting.